 You can also earn bonus rewards when shopping with KOHO merchant partners, which can boost your earn rate and help you save even more.

-Once you have a KOHO account, you can also opt into KOHO Earn Interest.
-KOHO Earn Interest turns your KOHO account into a high-interest savings account where you'll earn 1.2% interest on your account balance.
+Once you have a KOHO account, you can subscribe to KOHO Earn Interest.
+This service turns your KOHO account into a high interest savings account where you'll earn 2% interest on your account balance.

 FAQ

-Can you get a virtual credit card instantly?
+Can I get a virtual credit card from RBC?

 Comments